frippz/frippz.se/_posts/2015-02-26-tags-elements-and-attributes.markdown

 ## This is me doing something about it

 I guess the biggest problem for me is that each time I correct the culprit, *I* come off as the asshole.
-Ok, let's just to some HTML 101, shall we?
+Ok, let's just do some HTML 101, shall we?

 ### Elements